lambdaclass/cairo-vm/cairo1-run/README.md

 * `--cairo_pie_output <CAIRO_PIE_OUTPUT>`: Receives the name of a file and outputs the Cairo PIE into it.
 Can only be used if proof_mode, is not enabled.

 * `--append_return_values`: Adds extra instructions to the program in order to append the return values to the output builtin's segment.
 This is the default behaviour for proof_mode.
+Only allows `Array<felt252>` as return value.

 # Running scarb projects